PeterFogh/dvc_dask_use_case/README.md

 # DVC and Dask use case

-This repository contains the code for setting up [DVC](https://dvc.org/) to use a remote computer server using [dask](https://docs.dask.org/en/latest/).
+This repository contains the description and code for setting up [DVC](https://dvc.org/) to use a remote computer server using [dask](https://docs.dask.org/en/latest/).
+Note that this use case relay on the original DVC tutorial and its code found here https://dvc.org/doc/tutorial.

 ## How to set up the use case